 What happens when police encrypt their communications during school emergencies?

-Parents are left in information blackouts that can last hours.
-During encrypted emergencies, parents often describe driving to schools in panic, overwhelming 911 lines, or receiving only brief 'shelter in place' texts with no context.
-The emotional toll is severe, and crowds of panicked parents can actually interfere with emergency response.
+Parents are left in information blackouts that can stretch for hours.
+People describe driving to schools in panic, overwhelming 911 lines with calls, and receiving only a single 'shelter in place' text with no follow-up.
+Groups of panicked parents converging on a school can obstruct the emergency response itself.

 Do police recommend families buy scanners?

 Historically, many emergency management officials encouraged scanner monitoring for severe weather, industrial accidents, and community safety.
-Fire departments, in particular, have supported public access.
-The irony is that police departments now encrypt while other emergency services remain open—creating a patchwork that harms families.
+Fire departments in particular have supported public access.
+Now police departments encrypt their frequencies while fire and EMS often remain open, creating an inconsistent patchwork that confuses and disadvantages families.

 How can families prepare if their local police encrypt?